-Community Transition Drug Abuse Treatment
+Community Treatment Services

-To successfully complete the RDAP, inmates are required to participate in the Community Transition Drug Abuse Treatment component of the program.
+To successfully complete the RDAP, inmates are required to participate in the Community Treatment Services component of the program.
 The BOP ensures that inmates receive continued treatment when transferred to a residential reentry center (RRC) or to home confinement.
-The RRC, is structured to help you adjust to life in the community and find suitable post-release employment.
+The RRC, is structured to helpyou adjust to life in the community and find suitable post-release employment.
 RRCs provide a structured, supervised environment and support job placement, counseling, and other services.
 Within the structure of the RRC, RDAP participants continue their drug abuse treatment, with a community-based treatment provider.
 The BOP contracts with this provider to deliver treatment services in the community.
-Inmates must continue to participate in transition drug abuse treatment to earn any benefit associated with successful completion of the RDAP, e.g., early release.
+Inmates must continue to participate in community drug abuse treatment to earn any benefit associated with successful completion of the RDAP, e.g., early release.

-In addition to these drug abuse programs, drug abuse treatment services may also be provided within the context of other specialized treatment programs with the BOP, such as the Resolve Program and the Challenge Program.
+In addition to these drug abuse programs, Community Treatment Services may also be provided within the context of other specialized treatment programs with the BOP, such as the Resolve Program and the Challenge Program.